The name of this corporation shall be the Association of Certified Biblical Counselors, Inc. (“Association”).

 - letters of recommendation from at least two Fellows, one of whom must be a member of the Board of Trustees;

 - supervision of two individuals into ACBC membership under the oversight of a Fellow or member of the Academy.

 - a letter stating the completion of at least five hundred (500) hours of counseling since becoming ACBC certified;

 - candidates for Fellow must submit to a thorough review of their theology and practice by the ACBC board of trustees.
 This review will occur in three segments.
-First, a committee of the board will review the extant teaching of the candidate including published books, articles, sermons, and lectures.
+First, a committee of the board will review a representative sample of the candidate’s teaching.
 Second, the candidate must research and write an original publication- quality article that reflects their theology and practice, and which advances the knowledge of the biblical counseling movement in 6,000-9,000 words.
 Third, candidates must be interviewed by the Board of Trustees.